MaelElseware/MoveItUp/README.md

 ### 🚀 Release Checklist
 - [ ] Compile in Release mode
-- [ ] Include MoveItUp.ico in executable directory
+- [ ] Check that MoveItUp.ico is in executable directory
-- [ ] Create Sounds folder with 6 WAV files
+- [ ] Check Sounds folder with its 6 WAV files
-- [ ] Test all sound effects work
 - [ ] Verify system tray icon displays correctly
 - [ ] Test question loading and exercise prompts
-- [ ] Ensure Discord Rich Presence works (if Discord is installed)
+- [ ] (optional) Ensure Discord Rich Presence works (if Discord is installed)
 ---

 ## 📄 License